 Elective course MSc Chemistry, MSc Life Science and Technology

 Students with a BSc MST/LST or equivalent.
-Students with a BSc in other subjects should have knowledge of amino acids and protein structure.
+Students with a BSc in other subjects should have knowledge of peptide/protein structure.

 This course is intended to give students an insight into peptide/protein design and self-assembly, and an introduction to membrane proteins (including their design) and DNA nanotechnology.